CINEMA 4D is a popular 3D modeling and animation tool from Maxon (www.maxon.net).

-- The renderer specified in Cinema 4D is the one that will be used by the Cineware effect when the Renderer Settings option in the effect is set to Standard (Final) and Standard (Draft).
+- The renderer specified in CINEMA 4D is the one that is used by the Cineware effect when the Renderer Settings option in the effect is set to Standard (Final) and Standard (Draft).

 To render Sketch and Toon, do the following: